-The Kitsap County Superior and Juvenile Courts are responsible for taking reasonable steps to ensure that LEP, deaf and hearing impaired individuals have meaningful access to services outside the courtroom.
-It is the practice of the court to provide interpreters or contractually require the provision of interpreters for court-managed services, programs and operations consistent with state and federal language access mandates.
-In compliance with such mandates, the court shall provide language access services at:
+The Kitsap County District Court is responsible for taking reasonable steps to ensure that LEP, deaf and hearing impaired individuals have meaningful access to services outside the courtroom.
+It is the practice of the court to provide interpreters for court-managed services, programs and operations consistent with state and federal language access mandates.
+In compliance with such mandates, the court shall provide language access services at: [check all that apply or delete those that are not relevant to your court]